 Chesky and Gebbia first met during their college studies at the Rhode Island School of Design.
-They both eventually graduated with a Bachelor of Fine Arts in Graphic and Industrial Design.
+They eventually graduated with a Bachelor of Fine Arts in Graphic and Industrial Design.

 After graduating in 2005, both Chesky and Gebbia dabbled in a few roles, mostly doing freelance design work for others.
-In 2007, they moved to San Francisco to connect with the rising design community and the job opportunities that come with it.
+In 2007, they moved to San Francisco to connect with the rising design community and the job opportunities that come along with it.

 The idea for Airbnb was born out of necessity, when Chesky and Gebbia, who ended up becoming roommates, we’re struggling to pay their rent.

 Around the time, a local design conference was about to take place in San Francisco.
 Gebbia noticed that all the surrounding hotels were fully booked.
 He typed up an email to Chesky, suggesting to sublet their apartment to the designers flocking into the city.